CMASCenter/Spatial-Allocator/pg_srgtools/README.md

 # How to Run the Postgres Surrogate Tool
 Last updated: 6/30/2019

 Note that the Postgres Surrogate Tool currently only supports creating surrogates for regular grids.
-For E-Grid or census track (polygon) surrogates, please use the Java version.
+For E-Grid or census track (polygon) surrogates, please use the C/C++ and Java driver version (srgtools).

 0. Prerequisites
    - Install the Postgres database server and the PostGIS extension.
 Make sure the Postgres server is running.